 4. Prepare Remaining Wood

-Drill evenly spaced holes in remaining timber to help the wood absorb the treatment.
+Drill evenly spaced holes in the remaining timber to help the wood absorb the treatment.

 5. Apply Treatment

 Mix up solution according to manufacturer’s instructions and paint on with a large clean brush.
 Epoxy pastes will need to be spread on with a PALETTE KNIFE, or inserted using a sealant gun.

 Leave to dry, covering with plastic wrap if the area will be exposed to moisture during the drying time.
 This is usually two hours, but check the instructions on the packet.